-- If the child does not comply with the study procedures in a way that impacts the scientific integrity of the study. - Reasons for withdrawal will be recorded, and parents will be informed about the decision.
+- If the child does not comply with the study procedures in a way that impacts the scientific integrity of the study.

+In this case, reasons for termination of the child's participation will be recorded, and the child's parents will be informed about the decision.